carmgrif/Practice-Assessment-4/README.md

 # Practice-Assessment-4

-This is a practice assessment that tests the fundamentals of the typescript.
+This is a practice assessment that tests the fundamentals of typescript.

 This repo shows how to solve simple problems using typescript, creating interfaces, and functional/methodical typing.